bparanj/crystal/programming/javascript/vue/nuxt-ui-search.md

 Instructions for integrating the search feature provided by Nuxt UI Pro’s docs template.
 The Nuxt UI Pro docs template comes with a built-in search integration.
-By following these steps, you’ll add a search bar to your docs layout, configure it, and allow users to search through your documentation content.
+We will add a search bar to docs layout, configure it, and allow users to search through documentation content.

 **Prerequisites:**

 - A working Nuxt 3 project with Nuxt UI Pro set up and the docs layout already in use.
 - Documentation content is stored in `content/` and properly indexed by Nuxt Content.